getlantern/lantern-roadmap/roadmap.md

 **[Map Improvements and alternatives](items/map.md)** - Our map could be improved, to let users zoom in, be more accurate, etc. We should also add some non-map visualizations to show things that aren't best through a map.

 **[Security Audit](items/security-audit.md)** - We'll start a security audit of core Lantern components.

+**[Interoperable Transports](items/transports.md)** - Tor has a pluggable transports API, but the core transports can work just as well with Lantern.
+We need to incorporate more and build a joint community around transports.

 ### Long term ( 9 - 24 months)